 Purchasing your first home is an exciting decision, but there are also a lot of moving parts.
 Are there any hidden problems?
-Do the utililities seem like they’re in good shape?
-A common thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
+Do the utilities seem like they’re in good shape?
+A common thing for first-time home buyers to take a look at is the condition of the house’s HVAC equipment.
 A furnace that’s in particularly bad shape could be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC products, you might not know what to look for.
 Thankfully, there are a few pieces of information that can deliver insight into the overall condition of the HVAC equipment is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to find out when the make and model were first manufactured.
 Older models are sometimes less energy efficient and may lack convenient features found in newer equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
 You should also try and find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, particularly if routine maintenance has been provided.

 This may not always be easy to find out, but the previous homeowner might have scheduled a tune-up or maintenance visit before placing the house on the market.
 When this is the same service company that installed it, you can get a better sense of the level of service the HVAC equipment has received so far.